seralexeev/xrabbit.dev/README.md

 id: 74
 date: 31-05-2025
 media:
-  - media/74-1.jpg
+  - 74-1.jpg
 ```

-I was able to flash it only on the third try and each time it took about 30 minutes.
+I was only able to flash it on the third try, and each time it took about 30 minutes.
 Every time something new would break.
-It turned out the problems were because of wireguard or ufw or sometimes ssh would disconnect.
+Turned out the problems were because of wireguard, ufw or sometimes ssh would drop.

 ---